Skip to contents

 Overview

 The gmoTree package provides tools for generating codebooks based on data from the oTree (Chen et al., 2016) framework with the function codebook().
-This vignette introduces you to the key features and functionalities, including how to adjust titles, work with oTree data, and customize output formats for your codebooks.
+This vignette introduces its key features and functionalities.

 Disclaimer: This code has been tested with both custom implementations and official oTree sample codes.1 However, due to the complexity of oTree setups, it may not address all variations.
 Please review your output carefully, and feel free to open a GitHub issue if you encounter any problems.